- Description of Program

 Only materials on the reverse list (Schedule 5 of CEPA) that have been rigorously tested and which meet the requirements of the Schedule 6 of CEPA assessment process, as well as its related regulations, policies and guidelines are approved for ocean disposal.

 Permit Applications are reviewed by EC with advice from various interested parties which may include other members of EC, Fisheries and Oceans Canada and relevant provincial regulatory authorities.
 Views of other stakeholders and aboriginal groups are also considered.

 The application form and supporting documentation must be completed to meet the requirements outlined in CEPA.

 Permits can be amended during their specified term to change certain conditions.
 Any changes made to a Disposal at Sea permit must be published on the CEPA Environmental Registry.

 After an ocean disposal permit has been issued, EC enforcement staff may conduct surveillance and inspections at both the load site and disposal site to ensure compliance with ocean disposal permit conditions.
-For more information on monitoring of disposal sites, click here.
+Information on monitoring of disposal sites is available on-line.